 Paragraph 5 refers to services provided free of charge to all candidates by PPC.
-PPC had initially hoped to be abl to offer a free posting service of candidates' manifestos but discussions with Jersey Post showed that the current regulatory requirements on the postal operator mean that the cost of doing this would unfortunately be prohibitive and the Committee does not believe that this use of many £1,000s of taxpayers' money could be justified.
-When permanent legislation is brought forward for future elections PPC will investigate whether there is any scope to legislate to enable free posting facilities at a reduced cost.
-For 2008 PPC intends to sponsor an official election website where all candidates will be able to publish their manifestos in a standard format to enable electors to find information about candidates in one place.
-It should be pointed out that the amounts permitted for election expenses will preclude candidates from posting election material to all electors in their constituency and this should assist with the creation of a 'level playing field' and prevent wealthy candidates from spending significant amounts (particularly in the senatorial election) on the distribution of election material by post.
+PPC had initially hoped to be able to offer a free posting service of candidates' manifestos but discussions with Jersey Post showed that the current regulatory requirements on the postal operator mean that the cost of doing this would unfortunately be prohibitive and the Committee does not believe that this use of many £1,000s of taxpayers' money could be justified.

 Paragraph 6 is an important exception.
 PPC has made it clear from the outset that it wished to do nothing to prejudice the very long tradition of voluntary assistance provided to candidates by friends and family.
-Paragraph ε therefore makes it clear that any services provided by volunteers will not be counted as election expenditure.
-The supply of any goods associated with the services must nevertheless be counted as a donation to avoid any loophole in the system of regulation.
+Paragraph 6 therefore makes it clear that any services provided by volunteers will not be counted as election expenditure.
+The supply of any goods associated with the services must nevertheless be counted as a donation to avoid any loophole in the system of regulation although any ancillary goods used by the volunteer when offering services (for example petrol or string used when putting up posters) are excluded.
 PPC believes that these restrictions provide the appropriate balance between the need to ensure there are no loopholes whilst not interfering in any way with the long tradition of voluntary assistance to candidates at election time.